 Source: ArchiTravel

 Home to the longest airport concourse in the world and situated on a sinking, artificial island, the Kansai International Airport is one of Piano’s more interesting and expensive designs if you take into account the construction of the man-made islands that keep the airport afloat.
-The main terminal was designed by Piano with Japanese architect Noriaki Okabe to promote airflow throughout the concourse as well as provide glass walls that clearly display nearly every aspect of the airport’s operation.

 Source: Wikipedia